TravorLZH/travorlzh.github.io/_posts/2023-04-09-sum-of-squares-via-jacobian-elliptic.md

 In this article, we began from the series expansion of $\log\operatorname{sn}(u)$ and successfully obtained formulas for $r_2(n)$ and $r_4(n)$ by differentiations and plugging in special values.

-It is also possible to use Jacobian elliptic functions to deduce expressions for $r_s(n)$ for even $s\ge4$, but the work will grows more and more complicated when $s$ becomes large.
+It is also possible to use Jacobian elliptic functions to deduce expressions for $r_s(n)$ for even $s\ge4$, but the work will grow more and more complicated when $s$ becomes large.
 As a result, modern mathematicians took a different approach: they use another powerful class of functions called modular functions.
-A good reference for the topic would be chapter IX and chapter XII of Hardy's _Ramanujan: twelve lectures on subjects suggested by his life and work_.
+A good reference for the topic would be Chapter IX and Chapter XII of Hardy's _Ramanujan: twelve lectures on subjects suggested by his life and work_.